 Safety planning for abused women.

-Whether or not you’re ready to leave your abuser, there are steps you can take to protect yourself.
-These safety tips may might the difference between being severely injured or killed and escaping with your life.
+Whether you’re ready to leave your abuser, there are steps you can take to protect yourself.
+These safety tips may, might the difference between being severely injured or killed and escaping with your life.

 Identify safe areas of the house.
 Know where to go if your abuser attacks or an argument starts.
 Avoid small, enclosed spaces without exits (such as closets or bathrooms) or rooms with weapons (such as the kitchen).
 If possible, head for a room with a phone and an outside door or window.